-If you’ve been watching television or paying attention to the chatter on Facebook or Twitter over the last couple of days, you may have heard something about your zodiac sign now being different from what you thought it was, due to a “wobble” in the Earth’s axis, known as “precession.”
+You may have heard something on Facebook or Twitter about your zodiac sign now being different from what you thought, due to a “wobble” in the Earth’s axis, known as “precession.”

-The amount of attention this story has been receiving caught us, at the Farmers’ Almanac, off guard.
+The amount of attention this story has been receiving caught us off guard.
 That’s because it’s not really news to us.
 We’ve been printing the correct astronomical position of the Sun since 1818, when David Young, Philom., published the very first edition of the Farmers’ Almanac.
-In fact, our own astronomer, Joe Rao, was even interviewed for a few of the articles published this week.
+In fact, our own contributing astronomer, Joe Rao, was even interviewed for a few of the articles published over the years.

 Even 1818 is relatively recent, compared to how old this news actually is, though.
-As Joe told one interviewer this week, “The earliest known astronomer to recognize and assess the movement of precession was Aristarchus of Samos, who lived around 280 B.C.”
+As Joe told one interviewer, “The earliest known astronomer to recognize and assess the movement of precession was Aristarchus of Samos, who lived around 280 B.C.”

 If you haven’t heard the story yet, here it is in a nutshell …